Dale Earnhardt Jr.: 2010

 On February 6, 2010, Earnhardt qualified second overall for the 52nd Daytona 500 after losing the pole position to teammate Mark Martin.
-He started 1st in the Gatorade Duel No. 2 on February 11 of that year.
-He finished 11th in the 2010 Budweiser Shootout after struggling with an ill-handling car for most of the race.
+He started first in the Gatorade Duel No. 2 on February 11 of that year.
+He finished eleventh in the 2010 Budweiser Shootout after struggling with an ill-handling car for most of the race.

 On February 13, 2010, while running in the front of the pack at the Daytona Nationwide Series race, Earnhardt was caught up in a multi-car wreck, causing his car to flip upside down on the backstretch.
 He walked away from the wreck uninjured.
-His driver Danica Patrick was caught up in another wreck before Earnhardt flipped.
-The next day during the 2010 Daytona 500 Jr. made a late charge to the front of the pack coming from 6th to 2nd in one turn but his run was foiled by Jamie McMurray as Earnhardt Jr, finished 2nd.
-It was his best run all year.
-His only other Top 5s came at the July Daytona race and Loudon in September.
-He finished the year with eight top 10s and 1 pole as inconsistency plagued the team.
+His driver, Danica Patrick, was caught up in another wreck before Earnhardt flipped.
+The next day, during the Daytona 500, Earnhardt made a late charge to the front of the pack.
+After restarting tenth with two laps to go, Earnhardt used four fresh tires and a series of aggressive moves to make his way to second on the final lap, but his bid for victory was foiled by Jamie McMurray as Earnhardt finished second.
+Earnhardt enjoyed a hot start to the year, qualifying well in the season's first two months and winning the pole for the spring race at Atlanta Motor Speedway in March.
+He finished fifteenth in the race and stayed within Chase for the Sprint Cup contention for much of the season's first half.

+In a year defined by inconsistency, however, Earnhardt scored only two additional Top 5 finishes after the Daytona 500: a 4th-place result at the Coke Zero 400, and an additional 4th-place finish at New Hampshire Motor Speedway in September.
+He wrapped up the year with eight top-tens and a 21st-place finish in points.
+Hendrick Motorsports did a major crew chief shuffle following the season, pairing Earnhardt's crew chief McGrew with Mark Martin, while Gordon's crew chief, Steve Letarte, moved to the No. 88 team, and Gordon inherited Martin's crew chief, Alan Gustafson.

-On July 2, 2010, Earnhardt raced the No. 3 blue and yellow Wrangler Chevrolet (painted to pay tribute to his father and fans) and drove it to victory lane in the Nationwide Series Subway Jalepeño 250 at Daytona.
-He finished the 2010 Season on November 21, 2010, ranking 21st.
-Hendrick Motorsports then did a major crew chief shuffle, pairing Earnhardt's crew chief McGrew with Mark Martin, while Gordon's crew chief Steve Letarte moved to the 88 team, and Gordon got Martin's crew chief, Alan Gustafson.
-On December 2, 2010, it was announced that Earnhardt won the NMPA Most Popular Driver award for the 8th consecutive time.
+Earnhardt's Nationwide Series results offered more optimism in 2010.
+On July 2, Earnhardt raced a blue-and-yellow No. 3 Wrangler Chevrolet (painted to pay tribute to his father and fans) and drove it to victory lane in the Nationwide Series' Subway Jalapeño 250 at Daytona.
+On December 2, 2010, it was announced that Earnhardt won the NMPA Most Popular Driver award for the eighth consecutive time.